NeoResearch/neodev-cpp/README.md

 ## Integrated Unit Testing during development

-Users can easily write Unit Tests to verify the behavior of contract for given test invocations.
+Users can easily write C++ Unit Tests to verify the behavior of contract for given test invocations.
-So, a complete testing stack can be performed before even generating a `nvm` (Neo Virtual Machine script).
+So, a complete testing stack can be performed before even generating a `nvm` (Neo Virtual Machine script) and privatenet/testnet testing.

 ![](./HelloWorld-Integrated-Testing.png)